Buck Daemon (buckd)

 Buck configuration changes invalidate the daemon's state

-If you change Buck's configuration, it invalidates any cached state stored by the Buck daemon—unless that change is to a small subset of configuration settings that are whitelisted in
+If you change Buck's configuration, it invalidates any cached state stored by the Buck daemon—unless that change is to a small subset of configuration settings that are supported in

 Invalidating internal cached state: Buck configuration options changed between invocations.
 This may cause slower builds.